-Documentary storytelling at USC Annenberg provides an opportunity to report beyond the news.
-The documentary sequence makes it possible to do in-depth analyses of stories that you’re passionate about and learn ways to contextualize them for a broader audience.
-Completed docs are eligible for publication on Impact, our own student-produced series that is featured on the Annenberg Media website, and is broadcast by Spectrum News1, L.A.’s 24-hour news channel.
-You will learn advanced ideas centering on visual literacy, production skills using professional equipment, techniques to manage large amounts of content, and organized approaches to building documentaries for multi-platform distribution.
+Report beyond the news through in-depth storytelling and analyses of issues you are passionate about, and contextualize them for a broader audience.
+The documentary sequence at USC Annenberg provides an opportunity to report beyond the news.
+You have the opportunity do in-depth analyses of stories that you are passionate about and learn ways to contextualize them for a broader audience.
+Completed docs are eligible for publication on Impact, a student-produced series that is featured on the Annenberg Media website, and is broadcast by Spectrum News1, L.A.’s 24-hour news channel.
+You will learn advanced ideas centering on visual literacy, production, techniques to manage large amounts of content, and organized approaches to building documentaries for multi-platform distribution.
 These are skills that translate to all aspects of journalism.

+Enhance new forms of storytelling, develop smarter platforms to deliver news, explore techniques in data mining and work on new business models to increase the value of journalistic content.
 Journalism is at the midst of a bold transformation.
-The innovative journalism specialization is designed for students who are seeking to embrace the technologies that have opened up new frontiers for the profession and to capitalize on this moment by charting the next phase of the communications revolution.
+The Data and Innovation track is designed for students who are seeking to embrace the technologies that have opened up new frontiers for the profession and to capitalize on this moment by charting the next phase of the communications revolution.
 Students work closely with leading players in the industry to: (1) enhance new forms of storytelling; (2) develop smarter platforms to deliver news; (3) improve reporting techniques and data mining; and (4) work on new business models to increase the value of journalistic content.

 USC Annenberg is seeking students and early-career journalists of exceptional promise who aspire to journalism’s highest calling: producing stories that expose harm, wrongdoing, abuse of power.
 Stories that matter.
-Building on the work of the Beacon Project, recently profiled in The New York Times, you’ll work on a major investigative project under the mentorship of a Pulitzer Prize-winning journalist who will help place deserving stories in professional news outlets.
-You’ll learn how to find documents most reporters wouldn’t even think to look for; persuade reluctant or hostile sources to reveal their secrets; obtain and analyze data; protect your sources with digital-security savvy and counter-surveillance techniques; bulletproof your stories against libel actions; and write compelling stories for text, audio, or video.
+Building on the work of the Beacon Project, profiled in The New York Times, you will work on a major investigative project under the mentorship of award-winning journalists who will help place deserving stories in professional news outlets.
+You will learn how to find documents most reporters would not even think to look for; persuade reluctant or hostile sources to reveal their secrets; obtain and analyze data; protect your sources with digital-security savvy and counter-surveillance techniques; bulletproof your stories against libel actions and write compelling stories for text, audio or video.